Madison-T/Do_Together/README.md

 * Curated and custom activity lists
 * Voting sessions with start/end timers
 * Notifications
-* Integration with TMDB (move database) and Google Places APIs
+* Integration with TMDB (movie database) and Google Places APIs
 * Cross-platform: works on both Android and iOS

 ---